COVID-19 Q&A: Pregnancy, Breastfeeding and the COVID-19 Vaccine

 I would ask people to think about the fact that since the vaccines have been introduced, we have seen a decrease in deaths, hospitalization and severe cases of COVID-19.
 It’s important to balance the benefits against a day or two of feeling pretty crummy. – Dr. Kristen Pierce

-Do pregnant women typically get vaccines?
+Do pregnant people typically get vaccines?

 There are some vaccines that are given during pregnancy and others that aren’t.
 The pertussis vaccine, for example, is offered to pregnant women around 28 to 29 weeks gestation; as a result, incidents of whooping cough in young children have dropped by about 50 percent.

-Vaccines are often used during pregnancy to try and help mom’s antibodies crossover to the placenta to reduce the risk of infection for the baby.
+Vaccines are often used during pregnancy to try and help antibodies crossover to the placenta to reduce the risk of infection for the baby.
 However, we don’t yet know if that is the case with the COVID-19 vaccine. – Dr. Marjorie Meyer

-Pregnant women were excluded from enrolling in the vaccine trials, but the American College of Obstetrics and Gynecologists and the Society of Maternal Fetal Medicine’s position is that the risk from COVID vaccination is only theoretical, whereas we know that COVID disease can harm a pregnancy.
+Pregnant people were excluded from enrolling in the vaccine trials, but the American College of Obstetrics and Gynecologists and the Society of Maternal Fetal Medicine’s position is that the risk from COVID vaccination is only theoretical, whereas we know that COVID disease can harm a pregnancy.

-If women are particularly concerned and feel that they can remain safe through the first trimester, we would support their decision to wait until they’re out of the first trimester. – Dr. Marjorie Meyer
+If people are particularly concerned and feel that they can remain safe through the first trimester, we would support their decision to wait until they’re out of the first trimester. – Dr. Marjorie Meyer

 Yes.
 If you’ve previously had COVID-19, you should still consider getting the COVID-19 vaccine. – Dr. Marjorie Meyer